You are here

 Stage 3 - Interview questions that elicit the relationship between your interests, skills and background and the needs of the organization.
 "What types of contributions would you see yourself making to this organization?"
 "How do you see your background fitting with the qualifications for this job?"

-Stage 4 - Your opportunity to ask questions of the interviewer, interviewer summary and determination of the next step.
+Stage 4 - Your opportunity to ask questions.

 Responding to Questions

 - Be prepared for questions as soon as the introductions start.

 - Ask the interviewer to repeat or rephrase questions, if needed, for clarification or to "buy time."